python-lapidary/lapidary/lapidary-openapi/Readme.md

 Leverages [Pydantic](https://github.com/pydantic/pydantic) as the base classes and [httpx](https://github.com/encode/httpx) as the HTTP client.

+## Usage

+lapis [--errata path] spec_file target_dir root_package

+Lapis will create target_dir, all necessary directories and pyproject.toml if they don't exist.

+Generated files will be placed in <target_dir>/gen/<root_package>

+Errata is a JSON Patch file in JSON or YAML format; it's applied to the spec before any other processing.

 ## Supported OpenAPI features

 - Parameter names: operation parameters are uniquely identified by their name the value of an `in` attribute.
 It is possible to have parameter named `param` in all of path, query, cookies and headers.